rajdeepd/bosh-oss-docs/bosh/documentation/install_openstack.md

 MySQL - Nova and glance will use MySQL to store their runtime data.

-Copy script  from  <a href="https://github.com/rajdeepd/bosh-oss-docs/tree/master/bosh/documentation/openstack_scripts"> here </a> and save it as <b>install-mysql.sh</b> and run.
+Copy script  from  <a href="https://github.com/rajdeepd/bosh-oss-docs/tree/master/bosh/documentation/openstack_scripts"> here </a> and save it as install-mysql.sh and run.

 It will install mysql and also creates OpenStack databases and users.